 In 2010, a new company was formed by an international corporation (CellMark) called Syracuse Recycling and Recovery.
 It began operations at the former Naef Recycling location after investing significant resources to upgrade and convert the existing dual-stream MRF into a high-tech single-stream facility.
-Syracuse Recycling and Recovery, which became fully operational in early 2011, has the ability to accept thousands of tons of commercial and residential recyclables each month.
+Syracuse Recycling and Recovery became fully operational in early 2011.

-During 2010, OCRRA began negotiations for a new long-term contract with MRFs.
-Both Recycle America and Syracuse Recycling and Recovery signed the new 4-year contract, which went into effect in January 2011.
+In 2010, both Recycle America and Syracuse Recycling and Recovery signed the new 4-year contract, which went into effect in January 2011.
+OCRRA is seeking a one-year extension for 2015.
 The details of this contract, which allows for market stability for the MRFs, financial stability for OCRRA and a consistent list of recyclables for the public, are outlined in Section 4.